CompleteUnityDeveloper/06-Laser-Defender/README.md

 ### 19 Create Damage Dealer Class ###

 **In this video (objectives)…**

 1. Create a class called Damage Dealer that can be placed on whatever game objects we want to use to inflict damage.
 2. Create an enemy class that can handle enemy's health.
 3. Shoot a laser that harms enemy.

 **After watching (learning outcomes)…**
 Create a class responsible for dealing damage to objects which have health.

 ### 20 Destroy Enemy ###

 **In this video (objectives)…**
 1. Create an if statement to destroy enemy if its health goes below zero.
 2. Discuss in more detail the mechanism of creating a method which requires a parameter to be passed into it.

 **After watching (learning outcomes)…**
 Destroy our enemies when they reach zero health.

 ### 21 Make Enemy Shoot ###

 **In this video (objectives)…**
 1. Instantiate laser and provide it velocity in negative y direction.
 2. Create new laser prefab for the enemy to shoot.

 **After watching (learning outcomes)…**
 Make the enemy shoot projectiles at random time intervals.

 ### 22 Player Life And Death ###

 **In this video (objectives)…**
 1. Use [Header] attribute to tidy up our variables in the inspector.
 2. Make our enemy laser more visible.
 3. Add collision, health and death for the player.

 **After watching (learning outcomes)…**
 Able to destroy the player when its health reaches zero.

 ### 23 Layer Collision Matrix ###

 **In this video (objectives)…**
 1. Create layers and apply the correct rules to the layer collision matrix.
 2. Destroy objects which are inflicting damage.
 3. Protect against null within our damage collision event.

 **After watching (learning outcomes)…**
 Apply layers and use the collision matrix to ensure only valid objects can influence each other.

 ### 24 Scrolling Background ###

 **In this video (objectives)…**
 1. Add a quad and change our background image to default texture type.
 2. Create an apply a script which moves the texture offset each frame.

 **After watching (learning outcomes)…**
 Create a scrolling background by incrementing texture offset each frame.

 ### 25 Introducing Particle Effects ###

 **In this video (objectives)…**
 1. Create our first particle system and tune it to look like a starfield.
 2. Create a second starfield to show some parallax and different effect.

 **After watching (learning outcomes)…**
 Use particle systems to create a starfield.

 ### 26 Explosion Particle Effect ###

 **In this video (objectives)…**
 1. Use texture sheet animation to create some variation in our particles.
 2. Create a cool explosion effect.
 3. Trigger our particle effect from code when the enemy dies.

 **After watching (learning outcomes)…**
 Create an explosion effect which we trigger when enemies are killed.

 ### 27 Trigger Sound Effects ###

 **In this video (objectives)…**
 1. Audit our game to see where we need sound effects.
 2. Use PlayClipAtPoint() to trigger sound effects.

 **After watching (learning outcomes)…**
 Trigger sound effects for the key moments in our game.

 ### 28 Load All Scenes ###

 **In this video (objectives)…**
 1. Create all the scenes for our game including their UI and buttons.
 2. Create the public methods required to load our various scenes.

 **After watching (learning outcomes)…**
 Create all our scenes, buttons and loading methods.

+### 29 Delay For Loading Scene ###

+**In this video (objectives)…**

+1. Add enemy collision damage so we can bonk into enemies and inflict grievous harm on ourselves.
+2. Implement a coroutine as part of player death so that we can delay the loading of the game over scene.

+**After watching (learning outcomes)…**

+Delay loading our game over scene by using a coroutine.